AlamoEngine-Tools/eaw.modinfo/README.md

 ## Filename

-**Changed for v1.2:**

 The meta information must be saved to a `JSON` file.
-There are two ways for naming the file
+There are two ways for naming the file:

 1. The file is called `modinfo.json`.
-This is considered as the *main file*
+This is considered as the *main file*.
 2. The file is called `[Any_FS_compliant_letter]-modinfo.json`.
 This is considered as a *variant file.*

-Options `2` can be used if you want to create different variants of a mod that share the same files you can create variants of a `modinfo.json` file.
+Option `2` can be used if you want to create different variants of a mod that share the same files.

 *Imagine if your mod is a submod for not only one but two different mods.
 This way you only need to develop and upload the mod once but it can target both base mods simultaneously.*